 These days, it’s almost a given that a new restaurant will open with a bespoke cocktails program, that bartenders will experiment with spirit infusions, that juices and syrups will be perfected in-house from real ingredients.
 But it wasn’t that long ago when Boston—and most U.S. cities—didn’t have a cocktail culture at all.

-It was the late 1990s when the famed B-Side Lounge opened in Somerville—it “became the place where scattered cocktail nerds of Boston found each other,” writes drinks scribe Robert Simonson in his latest book, A Proper Drink: The Untold Story of How a Band of Bartenders Saved the Civilized Drinking World.
+It was the late 1990s when the famed B-Side Lounge opened in Cambridge—it “became the place where scattered cocktail nerds of Boston found each other,” writes drinks scribe Robert Simonson in his latest book, A Proper Drink: The Untold Story of How a Band of Bartenders Saved the Civilized Drinking World.

 Simonson, who has written about cocktails for the New York Times, GQ, Imbibe, and other publications, didn’t actually get into spirits himself until about 2006.
 He was writing about wine at the time, and by chance, he met a woman named Ann Tuennerman, who, in 2002, had founded a drinks convention called Tales of the Cocktail.

 “I had no idea that this cocktail revival was going on, even though it had been happening in New York for about five years,” Simonson recalls.
 He took Tuennerman’s offer to go to New Orleans for Tales that year, and “Suddenly this whole world opened up to me.
 There was a small, but very intense, passionate group of people, who were trying to get America and the world to drink better.”

 There were many pieces to that puzzle: First, bartenders started taking themselves more seriously—their job became more of a respected profession, rather than somebody’s placeholder gig.
 These people, in turn, started rediscovering classic drink recipes.